sajal/disposabledisco/README.md

 1. Allow all udp, tcp traffic from within the group on all ports.
 2. Allow ssh from 0.0.0.0/0 ... or atleast from your workstation.

+TODO
+====

+1. Ability to select region.
+Currently it is hardcoded to default (us-east)
+2. Specify different instance types with counts for slaves.
+3. Ability to stop unresponsive slaves.
+4. Ability to scale down cluster based on config changes.
+It can already scale up.
+5. Make pip installable, so that we can install it globally, and keep config file inside relavent project directories.